The term most often used to describe a woman without a child is simply childless or childfree.

 I don’t doubt that children enrich the lives of people who want them but as a women who doesn’t have the urge or inclination to be pregnant and raise a child, how this could possibly enrich mine?

 Why can not having a child be an enriching experience for me?
 Some say I’ll change once I have them, but really I ask, is that a guarantee?
-No, of course not.
+The answer is of course, no.

-There are indeed parents who have children and don’t feel the euphoric joy one is told they will feel, instead they pretend they do and persevere to raise their children as best they can.
-They know they have done something incongruous with their inner desire and are too afraid to admit it, instead they feel compelled to continue the charade otherwise society will harshly judge them.
+There are indeed parents who have children and don’t feel the euphoric joy they were told they will feel.
+Instead they pretend they feel happy and persevere to raise their children as best they can.
+But deep down, they know they have done something incongruous with their inner desire but are too afraid to admit it.
+So, they continue the charade or else society will harshly judge them.

-How would they feel if I referred to them as child-burdened or child-accessorized?
-I am no less free without children than parents are burdened with them, and I am not less without them than they are accessorized with them.
+How would they feel if I referred to them as child-burdened or child-accessorized - can you see the implied connotations already?
+I am no less free without children than parents are burdened with them; and I am not less without them than they are accessorized with them.

 So, you ask, how do you describe a woman without a child?
-You don’t, because it shouldn’t bloody matter!
+You simply call her a woman.